luiserdef/twitter-real-verified/README.md

 </p>
 <h3 align="center">Real Verify</h3>
 <p align="center">
-  A Chrome extension that allows you to easily identify which users are verified by paying Twitter verification from those who are not.
+  A Chrome extension that allows you to easily identify which users are actually verified from those who have purchased a subscription (Twitter Blue subscription)
 </p>

 ## 👀 Overview - Screenshots